 1. Trail Junction Signs are Buried or Hidden

 If your idea of navigation is following the signs at trail junctions, you’re in for a rude surprise since signs can be buried by snow or hidden from view when trees are covered in snow.
-Your best bet is to hike on more popular routes where deep snow has already been broken out by other hikers so that the trail is clear, or get really good at following trails using map, compass, altimeter, GPS, or navigation apps when signs and trails are buried and invisible.
+Your best bet is to hike on more popular routes where deep snow has already been broken out by other hikers so that the trail is clear, or get really good at following trails using a map, compass, altimeter, GPS, or navigation apps when signs and trails are buried and invisible.

 2. Protective Clothing Makes it Difficult to See